IbukunSanni/Raytracer/A3/README.md

 - Default pose is the T-pose, typically default pose for model files

 ## Manual
-- Undo/Redo not implemented
+- No changes made to data structures
-- No warning for reaching last undo
+- Undo/Redo details appear in the GUI window

 structure of tree